-This photo means a lot to me.
+The photo below means a lot to me.
 It was taken on Palm Sunday this year, and it marked the first time in over a decade that I wasn’t singing in church.
-It wasn’t until now that I truly understood why.
+It wasn’t until now that I truly understand why.

 Here at the church we attend, I joined the music ministry as a keyboardist a few months ago, and it’s been an incredible experience—especially since I hadn’t played in church since I left Costa Rica nearly five years ago.
 When we moved to the U.S., the pandemic hit right away, and I couldn’t get involved initially, and then my break from playing music stretched out longer than I would have liked.
 But when we moved to a new city, I knew it was time to get back on the field, at least on the keyboard.
 Those who know me know I’ve always loved music in all its forms, and when it comes to playing music for God, that passion multiplies a thousand times over.